Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): A Correct Encoding

 \item $\piencod{ M[\widetilde{x} \leftarrow x] \esubst{ B }{ x} }_u$: In this case, the translation is a sum involving the parallel composition of (i)~the translation of each element $B_i$ in the bag and (ii)~the translation of $M$.
 Observe that a fresh name $x$ is created to enable synchronization between these two processes.
 Also, as in previous cases, notice how the translation of $B_i$ must first confirm its availability along $x$.

-\item $\piencod{ M \linexsub{N / x} }_u$: This translation essentially executes the translations of $M$ and $N$ in parallel, with a caveat: the translation of $N$ depends on the availability of a behaviour along $x$, to be produced within the translation of $M$.
+\item $\piencod{ M \linexsub{N / x} }_u$: This translation essentially executes the translations of $M$ and $N$ in parallel, with a caveat: the translation of $N$ depends on the availability of a behavior along $x$, to be produced within the translation of $M$.

 \item $\piencod{\expr{M}+\expr{N} }_u$: This translation homomorphically preserves the non-determinism between $M$ and $N$.

 \end{itemize}